Eastern gray squirrel: Diseases

+Diseases such as typhus, plague, and tularemia are spread by eastern gray squirrels.
+If not properly treated, these diseases have the potential to kill squirrels.
+When bitten or exposed to bodily fluids, humans can contract these diseases.
+Eastern gray squirrels may also carry parasites such as ringworm, fleas, lice, mites, and ticks which can kill their squirrel host.
+Their skin may become rough, blotchy, and prone to hair loss due to the mite parasite during the chilly winter months.
+The parasites are not transferred to people when these squirrels reside in attics or homes.
+A frequent illness spread by ticks is Lyme disease.
+Ticks can also spread Rocky Mountain spotted fever.
+It can result in damage to internal organs including the heart and kidney if not properly treated.
+An eastern gray squirrel is susceptible to diseases including fibromatosis and squirrelpox.
+A squirrel with fibromatosis, a virus-induced illness, may grow massive skin tumors all over the body.
+Blindness could result from a tumor that is located close to a squirrel's eye.

-Behavior
+Behavior and ecology

 Like many members of the family Sciuridae, the eastern gray squirrel is a scatter-hoarder; it hoards food in numerous small caches for later recovery.
 Some caches are quite temporary, especially those made near the site of a sudden abundance of food which can be retrieved within hours or days for reburial in a more secure site.
 Others are more permanent and are not retrieved until months later.
 Each squirrel is estimated to make several thousand caches each season.
 The squirrels have very accurate spatial memory for the locations of these caches, using distant and nearby landmarks to retrieve them.
 Smell is used partly to uncover food caches, and also to find food in other squirrels' caches.
 Scent can be unreliable when the ground is too dry or covered in snow.

 Squirrels sometimes use deceptive behavior to prevent other animals from retrieving cached food.
 For example, they will pretend to bury the object if they feel that they are being watched.
 They do this by preparing the spot as usual, for instance, digging a hole or widening a crack, miming the placement of the food, while actually concealing it in their mouths, and then covering up the "cache" as if they had deposited the object.
 They also hide behind vegetation while burying food or hide it high up in trees (if their rival is not arboreal).
 Such a complex repertoire suggests that the behaviours are not innate, and imply theory of mind thinking.

 The eastern gray squirrel is one of very few mammalian species that can descend a tree head-first.
 It does this by turning its feet so the claws of its hind paws are backward-pointing and can grip the tree bark.